iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/References Aug 2022/Paper Review Aug 2022.md

 * ADMM.
 Related topics are now in [[Introduction ADMM]], some of them taken from this paper.
 * Proximal Methods .
 	* Proximal Methods as a minimum on the majorizing functions.
-		* The has been already summarized in [[Introduction, Projected Proximal Gradient via MM]].
+		* The has been already summarized in [[Proximal Gradient via Forward Backwards Envelope]].
 	* Proximal Methods as a fixed point iteration schemes.
 		* [[Proximal Point Method, Interpretations]]
 	* Proximal methods as gradient on the envelope.
 (Not mentioned?)